cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Examples
 ^^^^^^^^

-We now look at the example usage for the modulepath based strategy.
+We now look at the example usage for the *Modulepath-based* strategy.
 To use these examples, you must:

 #.
 Set (and export) ``MOD_GIT_ROOTDIR`` to where you git-cloned the modules source